Reo906/VR-Labyrinth/README.md

 # VR-Labyrinth

-Things to check:
-- Is Sci-Fi map tall enough.
-If not, increase the height of whole Sci-Fi map to 1.1 or 1.2.
-- Are tables tall enough?
-- Does triggers work properly?
-- If you find any flaws in the map, please contact me or if it's minor, fix it yourself.
-- If you find spelling mistakes, please fix it.

-How to add interactions:
-- use Switch Trigger script for activate/deactivate.
-- Sci-Fi map:
-    - Add interaction to "Third room/Area T2"
-- Dungeon map:
-    Use "Area 1/Trigger (3)" to activate/deactivate interactions.
-I have already created a wall for shadow interaction in "Individual/Shadow wall" you can either modify it or remove it     and change to new one (if you remove it, don't forget to add it to add it to "Trigger (3)").
-- If you have any problems with implementing, contact me.

-Instructions for starting the game:
-- When you start the game, all the object has to be initialised accurately.
-- Play has to be either "WASD Player" or "XR Origin" or "XR Origin" and "XR Device Simulator" depending on what you want to play with.
-- If you are using "XR Origin": right controller (active)
-      Crystal controller (inactive)
-   left controller (inactive)

-* Child objects that are not stated below must be active. (e.g. Fourth room/Area F4/Night sky is not mentioned so it must be active.)
-* 'everything' means all the DIRECT child obejcts under specific parent object. (e.g. Area F4 is a direct child of Fourth room but Night sky is not)
-* 'rest' means the rest of the DIRECT child objects under specific parent object.

-SciFi Map (active)
-  Roof (active)
-  Origin (active)
-  Fourth room (active)
-    everything (inactive)
-  Third room (active)
-    everything (inactive)
-  Second room (active)
-    everything (inactive)
-  First room (active)
-    everything (inactive)

-SciFi to Dungeon (inactive)
-  everything (active)

-SciFi to Dungeon (1) (inactive) everything (active)

-Dungeon Map (active)
-  Defualt (active)
-    Floor (active)
-      everything (inactive)
-    Wall (active)
-      everything (inactive)
-    Roof (active)
-      everything (inactive)
-  Individual (active)
-    everything (inactive)
-  Origin (active)
-    everything (inactive)
-  Area 1 (inactive)

-Dungeon to Forest (inactive)
-  everything (active)

-Forest Map (active)
-  Doesn't really matter since it is not made yet
+## Project Brief
+This is a VR labyrinth game that utilises the concept of non-Euclidean geometry to allow users to explore infinite virtual space within finite play space physically instead of using controller inputs.
+Euclid's first postulate claims that any two points on a plane can be connected by a straight line; non-Euclidean geometry violates this rule.
+While traditional geometry asserts that any two points on a plane can be connected by a straight line, non-Euclidean geometry defies this norm.
+Our approach involves constructing pathways through rooms that depend on the user's perspective and position.
+We achieved this by placing transparent triggers that switches game object active/inactive when users collides.
+This project also includes additional interactions with virtual game objects.
+Since the controllers are not used for the movement, they are transformed into different object in VR and users are to interact with the object to complete the game.

+## How to Play
+### Dependencies
+* Meta Quest 2 headset and controllers.
+* Table (50cm * 75cm * 100 cm)
+* 4m * 4m play space

+### Play space setup
+* Decide one side in the play space.
+* Place the table on the left corner and rotate the table so the 100cm edge is facing front.
+* Place a right controller on the table.
+* The starting position is the right of the table.

+### Unity setup
+In the Unity project, all the game objects must be setup properly to play the game.
+The instructions below requires switching game object active and inactive.
+It can be switched by selecting a game object, then clicking a box on the left of the object name in the Inspector.
+The object is active if the box is ticked and inactive if the box is empty.

+### VR headset setup
+Install Oculus app on the computer.
+Connect Quest Link between the computer and the headset by a cable or Air Link (preferrably cable as Air Link is laggy).

+#### Plugins
+Open "Window/Project Manager" then click "Packages" and select "Unity Registry".
+Make sure "Oculus XR Plugin", "OpenXR Plugin", "XR Interaction Toolkit" and "XR Plugin Management" are installed.
+In "XR Interaction Toolkit", select "Samples" and import "Starter Assets" and "XR Device Simulator".

+#### Player
+There are three options for playing the game:
+* VR headset and controllers: set "WASD Player" inactive, "XR Origin (XR Rig)" active, and "XR Device Simulator" inactive.
+* VR simulation using WASD: set "WASD Player" inactive, "XR Origin (XR Rig)" active, and "XR Device Simulator" active.
+* Keyboard WASD input: set "WASD Player" active, "XR Origin (XR Rig)" inactive, and "XR Device Simulator" inactive.

+If using "XR Origin", select "XR Origin (XR Rig)/Camera Offset" then set "Left Controller" to inactive, "Right Controller" active, "Right Controller/CrystalBall" inactive, and "Right Controller/Red Ball" inactive.

+#### Game Objects
+Below is the instructions for which game objects should be active and inactive at the start of the game.
+Child objects that are not stated below must be active. (e.g. Fourth room/Area F4/Night sky is not mentioned so it must be active.) 'everything' means all the DIRECT child obejcts under specific parent object. (e.g. Area F4 is a direct child of Fourth room but Night sky is not)

+- SciFi Map (active)
+  - Roof (active)
+  - Origin (active)
+  - Fourth room (active)
+    - everything (inactive)
+  - Third room (active)
+    - everything (inactive)
+  - Second room (active)
+    - everything (inactive)
+  - First room (active)
+    - everything (inactive)

+- SciFi to Dungeon (inactive)
+  - everything (active)

+- SciFi to Dungeon (1) (inactive)
+  - everything (active)

+- Dungeon Map (active)
+  - Defualt (active)
+    - Floor (active)
+      - everything (inactive)
+    - Wall (active)
+      - everything (inactive)
+    - Roof (active)
+      - everything (inactive)
+  - Individual (active)
+    - everything (inactive)
+  - Origin (active)
+    - everything (inactive)
+  - Area 1 (inactive)

+## File Locations
+All the files used in the game map are located in "Assets".
+Below are the particulary important folders.
+* Assets: stores all the models of game objects.
+The assets are imported from the asset store.
+* Scripts: stores the scripts for triggers and interactions.
+* WASD Player: stores all relevent files for WASD player